 6.14.1 Applicability to language

 This vulnerability does not apply to Java, because in Java an object’s lifetime is controlled by the references to the object.
-If the reference still exists, the object will still exist.
+Deallocation is only done by the garbage collector if no references to the object exist.
+If any reference still exists, the object will still exist.

 6.15 Arithmetic wrap-around error [FIF]